Jsinclaire/coding_challenge_jeremy/readme.txt

 In a production system I would verify each function with unit tests, implement integration tests and end to end tests.
 In a production system I would also add a logging system to log errors and debug information.
 I would use a more refined scheduling mechanism like a priority queue.
+I would use a relational database like postgresql for the queries if I needed to make more complex queries.

 What would you monitor for a production rollout?